 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission.
 Please read my full disclosure policy for details.

 Bucket hydroponics are super easy… and they give great results!

 Want to grow just one or two large plants?
 Then bucket hydroponics, or the “Bucket Bubbler” is for you!
 A bucket hydroponic setup is very popular for growing a few large specimens in small spaces.
 They are simple and cheap to build, low maintenance and the plants love it.

-The Bucket Bubbler is a combination aeroponics/deep water culture system, and we have gotten some very impressive results from it.
+The Bucket Bubbler is a combination of aeroponics/deep water culture systems, and we have gotten some very impressive results from it.
 I always keep one growing in my office, as I love the soothing “water sounds”.

 Not ready for a large hydroponic garden yet?
 Get started below with our single and simple bucket bubbler FREE PLANS.

 How To Build A Bucket Bubbler System